A person in traditional dress standing in a pile of plastic with hands on their hips.

 Out of Ash

-Best known as a photographer, in recent years Mendel has been developing a uniquely personal filmic language to address the key environmental challenges of our times, to counteract a more conventional photojournalistic approach to climate catastrophe, and to consider ways in which to both contemplate the urgency of climate engagement and consider our capacities for change and action.
+Best known as a photographer, in recent years Mendel has been developing a uniquely personal filmic language to address the key environmental challenges of our times, to contemplate the urgency of climate engagement and consider our capacities for change and action.

-Mendel will discuss his process and practice – his moving beyond conventional documentary approaches to engender empathy and create a truly visceral experience for his audiences – and reflect on the research and methods that inform his video and installation works.
+Mendel will discuss his process and practice, which move beyond conventional documentary approaches and reflect on the research and methods that inform his works.

 2.45pm – Aaron Gekoski